Mom of boy with rare genetic disorder tweets hospital bill

 "It seems fitting that, with the #TrumpCare debate raging, I got this bill in the mail today from Ethan's most recent open heart surgery," she wrote

+Chandra also added up what their bill would have been without insurance: "Without insurance we would owe $231,115 for 10 hours in the OR, 1 week in the CICU and 1 week on the cardiac floor," she said in a followup tweet.

-With lawmakers pushing a new health care bill to the Senate floor, the heath care debate has become personal for Chandra.
+With lawmakers pushing a new health care bill to the Senate floor, the health care debate has become personal for Chandra.

 "I didn't follow politics before November.
 I was overseas for both of President Obama's elections," Chandra said.
 "I have been shocked at how loudly each side yells about their specific talking points.
 It paints these issues as black and white when they are anything but that."